robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I glanced at her face.
 Her mouth had gone sideways.
 This was about more than grommets and lacing.

-She gave a small twitch—part snort, part laugh.
+She gave a small twitch — part snort, part laugh.

 “Mara said zipper.
 Can you believe it?”